ukwa/ukwa-pywb/docs/deployment.md

              - 8080:8080
 ```

-And adding a following nginx configuration:
+And adding a following Nginx configuration:

 ```
 server {